-- 52. The legislative and policy context for the assessment are outlined in the assessment matters Chapter. - 53.
-We consider that the objectives and policies of the Auckland Regional Plan: Air Land and Water, which refer to relevant to regional air quality targets are also relevant to this assessment.
-These policies are relevant because the assessment predicts maximum concentrations that exceed the regional air quality target for $PM{2.5}$ . - 54.
+- The legislative and policy context for the assessment are outlined in the assessment matters Chapter of the NZTA assessment. - We consider that the objectives and policies of the Auckland Regional Plan: Air Land and Water, which refer to Regional Air Quality Targets are also relevant to this assessment.
+These policies are relevant because the assessment predicts exceedances of the Regional Air Quality Target for PM2.5. - 55.
 In particular Objectives 4.3.1, 4.3.2(a) and 4.3.3 and Policies 4.4.3 and 4.4.4 as follows:

-55. Objective 4.3.1 is:
+56. Objective 4.3.1 is: